 Analysts have a huge challenge in explaining technology markets, and in particular why it is that the customer isn’t always right, because high tech markets don’t work in common sense ways.
 That’s the conclusion I had today, after a super-sharp presenter from BBC television news interviewed me about the marketing and forecasting flop of Nintendo’s Wii U.

 I’ve always had a huge interest in the strategy of consumer technology businesses, and how big businesses often get the customer experience wrong.
 As an analyst working on marketing-driven topics from e-CRM to mobile messaging and ecommerce at Ovum, I spoke to the media about the way that customers suffered from technologies used by firms, from Microsoft to the Royal Mail.
-The market for games hardware has especially interested me and, partly because I’m commented on it to BBC TV several times over the last dozen years, I’ve benefitted from great insight into the market from key people all along the value chain.
+The market for games hardware as well as in-game items such as d2 items has especially interested me and, partly because I’m commented on it to BBC TV several times over the last dozen years, I’ve benefitted from great insight into the market from key people all along the value chain.
 I’m a hobby analyst, and it’s been easy to sure that I don’t comment on clients since my work is typically with enterprise solution providers rather than consumer brands.

 One of the major challenges that analysts face is that the big story isn’t the only story.
 Nintendo’s had three hard years; now sales of the Wii U system are less than one-third of what the company expected.
 After a year when other big consumer brands like Nokia and RIM’s handset businesses faced declines, it’s easy to assume that Nintendo’s going to crumble.
 But there are a whole mess of reasons why that’s not going to happen and some, like Nintendo’s cash mountain, are easy to explain but others, like its time orientation, are hard to get into soundbites.